nielssorensen/OpenEmu-wiki/NEW-UI-BUILD-(25TH-JAN-2012).md

 13 -	I don't see this as an issue yet, so this is more of a need to know, but the gap between the left hand text and the icon and
 	'Core Provided By..' text as indicated by the red lines in the image below.. can we make sure this gap is no less than 20-25px..

-15 -	<strike>The little circled arrow glyph, as seen in the image above.. if you can move it down by 1px for all core projects.
-	Sort of want to vertically & visually align it by eye with a lowercase letter.</strike> <i>David needs to have a look at this again</i> - chris

 ###LIST VIEW

-17 -	<strike>Biggest one, as chris (cyco) has mentioned is List View stops drawing the alternate background after a few items</strike>

 21 -	We should also define as a group what columns we need to have.
 My mockups have columns for: Name (game Name), Rating, No. of Save Games and Play Count.
 	The live version has additional columns for: 'System' and 'Last Played' date.
 (I'd like to format that field better e.g. 20th Feb 2012 if possible).